KartikMehra03/Netflix-Tableau-Dashboard/README.md

 # Netflix-Tableau-Dashboard
-Covid-19 Analysis: This is an interactive Tableau dashboard that analyzes the Netflix content distribution and trends across countries, time and genres.
+**Netflix Analysis**: This is an interactive Tableau dashboard that analyzes the Netflix content distribution and trends across countries, time and genres.

 🛠️ **Tech Stack**